 Visit a Grampians Halls Gap Winery

-There are some amazing wineries in the area that are well known for their wines.
+There are some amazing wineries in the Grampians region that are well known for their wines.
 You can sit and have a tasting of the wines or pair them with a meal with some amazing views.
 Whatever you chose you will be delighted with a Halls Gap winery.

-Driving up the driveway trough the vines really builds to the excitement of this amazing little winery.
-It is set well back from the road and has some more beautiful views.
+Driving up the driveway through the vines really builds to the excitement of this amazing little winery.
+The Fallen Giants cellar door is set well back from the road and has some more beautiful views.
 Another great family-friendly place in Halls Gap with a playground for kids on site.
 At the time of our visit, a kitchen was being upgraded ready to serve meals with the wine.

 Halls Gap Zoo

 The largest regional zoo in Victoria features over 160 different animals on display.
 The Zoo features some great enclosures that allow you to get up close and personal with some of the inhabitants.
-Some of the animals on display included Giraffes, Buffalo, Dingo, Meercat, Wallabies and more.
+Some of the animals on display included Giraffes, Buffalo, Monkeys, Snakes, Dingo, Meercat, Wallabies, Crocodiles and more.

 The Zoo offers animal experiences such as feeding the Giraffes. holding meerkats and meeting the Rhinos.
 The Zoo features BBQ and picnic areas, toilets and a kids playground.
 The experiences at the small zoo’s like the Halls Gap Zoo is much more personal than a big city Zoo.
 You don’t feel crowded or have to push and shove for a good view.
 Halls Gap Zoo is a great experience for anyone who loves animals.